inancdericioglu/inancdericioglu.github.io/_posts/2018-6-3-Convolutional_Neural_Networks.md

 Now, you might be wondering why we would use a maxpooling layer in the first place, especially since this layer is discarding pixel information.
 We use a maxpooling layer for a few reasons.

 First, **dimensionality reduction**; as an input image moves forward through a CNN, we are taking a fairly flat image in x-y space and expanding its depth dimension while decreasing its height and width.
 The network distills information about the content of an image and squishes it into a representation that will make up a reasonable number of inputs that can be seen by a fully-connected layer.
 Second, maxpooling makes a network resistant to small pixel value changes in an input image.
 Imagine that some of the pixel values in a small patch are a little bit brighter or darker or that an object has moved to the right by a few pixels.
-For similar images, even if a patch has some slightly different pixel values, the maximum values extracted in successive pooling layers, should be the similar.
+For similar images, even if a patch has some slightly different pixel values, the maximum values extracted in successive pooling layers, should be similar.
 Third, by reducing the width and height of image data as it moves forward through the CNN, the maxpooling layer **mimics an increase in the field of view** for later layers.
 For example, a 3x3 kernel placed over an original input image will see a 3x3 pixel area at once, but that same kernel, applied to a pooled version of the original input image (ex. an image reduced in width and height by a factor of 2), will see the same number of pixels, but the 3x3 area corresponds to a 2x larger area in the *original* input image.
 This allows later convolutional layers to detect features in a larger region of the input image.

-There are also other kinds of networks that do *not* use maxpooling, such as Capsule Networks, but that is a post for another day!
+There are also other kinds of networks that do *not* use maxpooling, such as Capsule Networks, which you can read about in a [separate blog post](https://cezannec.github.io/Capsule_Networks/).

 ---